-These were Japanese samurai foot soldiers who operated since 300’s.
-The Ashigaru were introduced during the constant feudal Japan wars since there was no national army then and the Samurai were not plenty in number to win wars.
+The Ashigaru were Japanese samurai foot soldiers who had been used in battle since the 300s.
+They were introduced during the constant feudal Japan wars because there was no national army and there weren’t enough samurai to unequivocally win battles.

-Ashigaru started out as hired soldiers boasting limited skills and lacking war training.
+Ashigaru Japanese warriors started out as hired soldiers, boasting limited skills and lacking war training.
 They offered more numbers to the army during conflicts such as the Mongol Invasion.
-Despite not being as skilled as the Samurai, the Ashigaru were however armed with an assortment of weapons and armor and an important necessity.
+Despite not being as skilled as the samurai, the Ashigaru were still well-trained and armed with an assortment of similar weapons and armor including katanas.

-They are by far the most well-known and prominent Japanese class of warriors and went through a series of revolutions over time.
+These are by far the most well-known and prominent class of Japanese warriors.
+This type of warrior has evolved over time to become a paragon of virtue whose members are strict followers of the Bushido code.
 The first Samurai fought in feudal wars or subsequently worked as tax collector bodyguards.
-The Samurai later evolved into a more value-based group of soldiers operating under their own set of codes and ethics.
-The Samurai weaponry and armor improved with time transforming them to the now famous figures we know them as today.
+The Samurai later became a more value-based group of soldiers operating under their own set of codes and ethics.
+The Samurai weaponry, armor, and training improved with time, transforming them into the now-famous figures we know today.

-These are the Buddhist warrior monks who operated during feudal Japan.
-History outlines that the Sohei were constantly embroiled in numerous wars, fighting in defence, and offering advice.
-Sohei would offer teachings in various training temples and brotherhood monasteries passing both their weapon and fighting skills to their recruits.
+This type of Japanese warrior is the Buddhist warrior monk who operated during feudal Japan.
+History tells us that the Sohei were constantly embroiled in numerous wars, fighting in defense of their lords and offering advice.
+Sohei would provide teachings in various training temples and brotherhood monasteries to pass down weapons and fighting skills to their recruits.

-The Sohei armored themselves like Samurais and fought similarly.
-However, the main difference would be that unlike the Samurai, the Sohei used the naginata, which allowed them to easily attack and disarm horse riders.
+The Sohei armored themselves like samurai and fought similarly.
+However, the main difference between the two is that the Sohei used the naginata, which allowed them to easily attack and disarm horse riders.

-These are distinct mountain hermits who adhere to a strict code of ethics that forbids them from engaging in worldly pleasures according to the exclusive Shugendo traditions and lifestyle.
-Yamabushi means mountain warriors as derived from the words ‘Yama’ which refers to ‘Mountain’ and ‘Bushi.’
-These warriors were believed to boast special supernatural powers that led them to be considered as both mystical and spiritual.
-Besides their intrigue, the Yamabushi were effectively skilled in combat,were skilled in Martial arts, and brought with them armory and swords.
+These Japanese warriors were lonesome mountain hermits who adhered to a strict code of ethics that forbade them from engaging in worldly pleasures according to the exclusive Shugendo traditions and lifestyle.
+Yamabushi means mountain warriors, and they were believed to boast special supernatural powers that led them to be considered both mystical and spiritual beings.
+The Yamabushi were effectively skilled in battle tactics and martial arts.

 At Swords of Northshire, we pride ourselves in our quality work.
 If for any reason you aren't happy with your purchase, we will make it right!
 We guarantee you'll love your sword or your money back